Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid

-$\bm{a}\equiv(a_\uparrow,a_\downarrow)$, $\bm{b}\equiv(b_\uparrow,b_\downarrow)$, $H_a$ and $H_b$ are annihilations of electrons and magnetic exchange fields in the two layers.
+Here $\bm{a}\equiv(a_\uparrow,a_\downarrow)$ and $\bm{b}\equiv(b_\uparrow,b_\downarrow)$ are annihilation operators of spin-1/2 electrons in the electron and hole layer with a positive effective mass $m_a$ and a negative effective mass $-m_b$ respectively. $2E_g$ is an energy difference between the bottom of the electron band and the top of the hole band.
+Electrons in both layers have chemical potential $\mu$, and $\hat{N}$ is a total number of electrons in the EHDL system. $H_a$ and $H_b$ are magnetic exchange fields in the two layers.
 The exchange fields can be experimentally induced by magnetic proximity effect from magnetic substrates.
-The interlayer interaction is modelled by the short-range interaction with a coupling constant $g$.
-The interaction leads to an interlayer $s$-wave exciton pairing, that can be described by a four-components exciton pairing field $\phi_\mu\equiv\frac{g}{2}\expval{\bm{b}^\dagger\bm{\sigma}_\mu\bm{a}}$ with pseudospin singlet ($\mu=0$) and triplet ($\mu=x,y,z$) components.
-The exchange fields lift the four-fold degeneracy, causing a singlet-triplet hybridization.
+The interlayer interaction is modelled by a short-range interaction with a coupling constant $g$, while no tunneling between the two layers is allowed.
+The interaction leads to interlayer $s$-wave exciton pairing, that can be described by a four-component exciton pairing field $\phi_\mu\equiv\frac{g}{2}\expval{\bm{b}^\dagger\bm{\sigma}_\mu\bm{a}}$ with pseudospin singlet ($\mu=0$) and triplet ($\mu=x,y,z$) components.
+The exchange fields lift four-fold degeneracy of the exciton levels, which causes a singlet-triplet hybridization.